-This online training series explains how to analyze requirements and design a secure Windows Server 2003 network in a medium to large environment.
-Specific aspects presented are public key infrastructure, Internet Information Services (IIS), IP Security (IPSec), wireless LAN, VPN, Active Directory, Encrypted File System (EFS), and backup and recovery processes.
+This series explains how to analyze requirements and design a secure Windows Server 2003 network in a medium to large environment.
+Specific aspects presented are public key infrastructure, Internet Information Services (IIS), IP Security (IPSec), wireless

-This Windows Server 2003 Security MCSE 70-298 online training series provides 33 hours of self-paced courseware.
-This web-based training provides 1 year of unlimited access to all of the following lessons:
+This Windows Server 2003 Security MCSE 70-298 online training series provides over 33 hours of self-paced courseware.
+This web-based training provides 6 months of unlimited access to all of the following lessons:

 5 .
 Designing Network Infrastructure Security

 8 .
-Securing VPNs, Extranets, and Network Clients
+Securing a Public Key Infrastructure and Network Management Processes

 9 .
 Securing Active Directory